Relintai/pandemonium_engine_docs/community/contributing/bug_triage_guidelines.md

 Labels
 ~~~~~~

-The following labels are currently defined in the Godot repository:
+The following labels are currently defined in the Pandemonium repository:

 **Categories:**